• Skip to main content

 Is 850 power supply too much?

 Yes.
 A regular pc with a mid-range setup with a good GPU will require somewhere from 440-550 watts at the top.
-But with two GPUs, a high-power processor, and a motherboard with extra RAM setup, a 750-watt PSU is more than enough.
+But with two GPUs, a high-power processor, and a motherboard with an extra RAM setup, a 750-watt PSU is more than enough.
 From that perspective, an 850 power supply seems too much.

 Conclusion